中文

 Personal profile

 Dr. Xiao is a tenure-track Assistant Professor at Department of Toxicology, School of Public Health of Peking University.
-Before joining PKU in November 2022, He was a postdoctoral fellow, instructor, associate scientist, and faculty member under the mentorship of Dr. Joseph Loscalzo at Brigham and Women’s Hospital and Harvard Medical School from 2015 to 2022.
-Dr. Xiao obtained his Ph.D. degree in Free Radical and Radiation Biology from the University of Iowa in 2014 after completion of his Master degree in Environmental and Occupational Medicine at Fudan University in 2010 and his Bachelor degree in Preventive Medicine at Nanchang University in 2006.
-He has published 17 first-authorship and co-authorship publications and participated in 3 NIH and NIEHS funded research projects.
+Before joining PKU in November 2022, he was a postdoctoral fellow, instructor, associate scientist, and faculty member under the mentorship of Dr. Joseph Loscalzo at Brigham and Women’s Hospital and Harvard Medical School from 2015 to 2022.
+Dr. Xiao obtained his Ph.D. degree in Free Radical and Radiation Biology from the University of Iowa in 2014 after completion of his Master degree in Environmental and Occupational Medicine at Fudan University in 2010 and his Bachelor degree in Preventive Medicine (equivalent to M.D.) at Nanchang University in 2006.
+He has published peer-reviewed publications in leading journals including Nature Metabolism and Circulation Research.
+His research has been funded by Beijing Natural Science Foundation, Peking University Clinical Medicine Plus X Young Scholars Project, and other funding resources.

 Main research directions